Khesir/KeepTrack/lib/core/migrations/README.md

 ## Troubleshooting

-### Migration fails with "table doesn't exist"
+### Migration fails with "exec_sql function not found"

-**Solution:** Run the SQL in Supabase SQL Editor first, then restart the app.
+**Solution:** You need to run the bootstrap script first.
+See `supabase/bootstrap.sql` and run it in your Supabase SQL Editor.

+### Migration fails with "permission denied"

+**Solution:** The `exec_sql` function needs proper permissions.
+Re-run the bootstrap script which grants the necessary permissions.

 ### Migration runs but data isn't there